DucHoangMinh/tmp/readme.txt

 GET THE LATEST VERSION:

-We update our templates on a regular basis so to make sure that you have the latest version, always download the template files directly on our website(https://www.DuckDuck.com/)
+We update our templates on a regular basis so to make sure that you have the latest version, always download the template files directly on our website(https://www.Hoang Ha Phuong.com/)